DiSSCo/dissco-core-backend/README.md

 # Backend DiSSCo
 The DiSSCo backend provides APIs which can be used by other applications, such as [DiSSCover](https://sandbox.dissco.tech/).
 It handles the logic and preprocesses the items for serialization.
-In general the find/search APIs are open and APIs for create/update/delete are protected by Oauth (Keycloak).
+In general, the find/search APIs are open, and APIs for create, update and delete are protected by Oauth (Keycloak).

 All endpoints are based on the [JSON:API](https://jsonapi.org/) specification.
 It follows the guidelines and best practices described in [BiCIKL Deliverable 1.3](https://docs.google.com/document/d/1RgngKSPabEs-Pir6vA25iFDgVorbEZe7duT7L7vQ7QI)
-The organisation endpoints form an exception on this.
+The organisation endpoints are an exception.

 The backend provides APIs for the following objects:
 - Digital Specimens